By Divorce.com staff

 Factor 2: Kids or No Kids?

-Whether or not you’re preparing to engage in a contentious child custody battle, the existence can hugely impact how much you can expect to spend on your California divorce.
+Whether or not you’re preparing to engage in a contentious child custody battle, the existence of children can hugely impact how much you can expect to spend on your California divorce.

 First of all, as discussed above, merely having children, regardless of whether you and your spouse agree on a child support and custody arrangement, can prohibit summary dissolution.